1. Outline

 The KIT Speaking Test consists of three parts with nine questions in total.
 A summary of each part is as follows:

-The following table shows the list of test items of Ver.
+The following table shows a quick list of the test items of Ver.
 1 to Ver.
-3. The full version of the items can be downloaded from 5.1.
+3. The full version of the items can be downloaded from 5.2.

 Examinees’ responses are evaluated based on two criteria: Task Achievement and Task Delivery.
 The rating scales are as follows: